ApicaSystem/apicactl/docs/logiqctl_logs.md

 logs command is used to view historical logs.
 This expects a namespace and an application to be available to return results.
 Set the default namespace using 'logiqctl set-context' command or pass as '-n=NAMESPACE' flag.
 Application name needs to be passed as an argument to the command or use the 'interactive' command to choose from the list of available applications and processes.

+**Note:**
-Global flag '--time-format' is not applicable for this command.
+- The global flag '--time-format' is not applicable for this command.
-Global flag '--output' only supports json format for this command.
+- The global flag '--output' only supports JSON format for this command.

 ```
 logiqctl logs [flags]